digitallyinduced/ihp/Guide/ihp-pro.markdown

 Here’s the big plan in a short form:

-1. Introduce a IHP Pro subscription
+1. Introduce an IHP Pro subscription
 2. Use the funding by our new customers to make IHP & the ecosystem a lot better
 3. Become the well-known best framework for building web applications